City Council: General Information

 Back to Top

-Written communications addressed to the City Council and submitted to the City Clerk’s Office by 5:00 p.m. fifteen days before the Council meeting are placed on the next available Council agenda.
+Written communications addressed to the City Council and submitted to the City Clerk Department by 5:00 p.m. fifteen days before the Council meeting are placed on the next available Council agenda.

-Letters from the public will not appear on the Council agenda as individual matters for discussion but will be distributed as part of the Council agenda packet with a cover sheet identifying the author and subject matter and will be listed under "Communications," with the exception that communications regarding appeals will be listed with the appeal.
+Letters from the public will not appear on the Council agenda as individual matters for discussion but will be distributed as part of the Council agenda packet with a cover sheet identifying the author and subject matter and will be listed under "Communications."

 Seven days before the meeting, by 5:00 p.m.
 (Tuesday)